paritytech/polkadot-sdk/docs/DOCUMENTATION_GUIDELINE.md

 //!
 //! <single-liner about the pallet>.
 //!
+//! ## Pallet API
+//!
+//! <Reminder: inside the [`pallet`] module, a template that leads the reader to the relevant items is auto-generated.
+There is no need to repeat things like "See Config trait for ...", which are generated inside [`pallet`] here anyways.
+You can use the below line as-is:>
+//!
+//!
+See the [`pallet`] module for more information about the interfaces this pallet exposes, including its
+//! configuration trait, dispatchables, storage items, events and errors.
+//!
 //! ## Overview
 //!
 //! <should be high-level details that are relevant to the most broad audience>